S0T12/mongo-to-mongoose-schema/README.md

 - The package generates schemas based on a single sample document from each collection.
 If the documents in a collection have varying structures, the generated schema may not accurately represent all possible data shapes.
 - Nested objects and arrays are supported up to a maximum depth of 5 levels to avoid potential circular references.
 This depth can be adjusted in the `utils.ts` file by modifying the `MAX_DEPTH` constant.
-- The package currently generates schemas with `any` types for properties.
-You may need to manually adjust the schemas to specify the correct types based on your application requirements.

 ## Contributing